-(3) This information can be recorded, for example, in laboratory books, logs or workbooks or be stored digitally.
-The records must be protected against unauthorised access and kept safe, and secured and stored in such a way that prevents them from being forged or falsified.
-If a researcher moves to a different institution or organisation, the original data and records usually remain at the institution or organisation where they were collected.
+(4) The records can be made, for example, in laboratory books, logs or workbooks or in a suitable digital form, with source codes of publicly accessible software having to be persistent, citable and documented.
+The records must be protected against unauthorized access, kept safe, and secured and stored in such a way that prevents them from being forged or falsified as far as possible.
+If a researcher moves to a different institution or organization, the original data and records usually remain at the institution or organization where they were collected.
 It is possible to come to an arrangement that deviates from this standard regulation, in particular with regard to duplication, within the framework of the applicable laws.

-(4) All publications based on empirical studies, trials or numerical artefacts, evaluation software or other software artefacts must contain a 'Materials and Methods' section, which compiles these records in such a way that the work can be reproduced elsewhere.
+(5) All publications based on empirical studies, trials or numerical artefacts, evaluation software or other software artefacts must contain a 'Materials and Methods' section, which compiles these records in such a way that the work can be reproduced elsewhere.